Tswagerman/project_mlops/reports/README.md

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**
 > **challenges?**
+Understanding the benefits and qualities of all of the services we were taught about and being able to implement them in our project was challenging enough.
+Google cloud was one of the difficulties for sure since it includes the manipulation of different tools.
+Additionally,.............

 ### Question 27